andyfaff/scipy/PEP/1-Optimizer.rst

                  * OptimizeResult: trying to expose what should be properties of class
                  * callback: not adequate (only sends one arg, not any internal state)
                       * only sends `x`, not the potentially expensive `f(x), g(x), h(x)`.
+                          **the opposing argument here is that we could just add extra solver state information to the** **callback. ironically the easiest way to achieve this by using Optimizer objects, where** **once you've implemented a change to the base class all Optimizers access the benefits.**
                       * What if some internal state is wanted?
           * function arg is trying to be a class
               * jac, hess, hessp